Monday, December 23, 2024

 According to some estimates, the number of exhibits may be close to 30 thousand, but how did all these treasures, worth millions of dollars, end up in private hands?

 Where does the average collector get such rare specimens?
-And what does ex-president Viktor Yushchenko, “black” archaeologists and probable cooperation with the Russian Federation have to do with it?
+And what does ex-president Viktor Yushchenko, “black” archaeologists and possible cooperation with the Russian Federation have to do with it?
 Details - in a large-scale investigation

 Vladimir Nedyak is known in cultural circles as a collector of Ukrainian antiquities, director of the private historical and ethnographic museum “Cossack Lands of Ukraine”.
 The museum has a huge territory in the Cherkasy region of more than 67 hectares, where buildings erected using ancient technologies using the tools of that time are located.
 However, according to information from the Ministry of Culture, this institution is not listed in the network of public museums of various forms in the Cherkasy region.